DiamondGotCat/ChatGUI/README.md

 [ChatGUI](https://diamondgotcat.github.io/ChatGUI/)

 # license
-The license of this software is GNU GPLv3
+The license of this software is MIT License
 <br>If there are any bugs, etc., you can make an issue and I will look at it and fix as much as I can when I can.